History of evolutionary thought

 Following the establishment of evolutionary biology, studies of mutation and genetic diversity in natural populations, combined with biogeography and systematics, led to sophisticated mathematical and causal models of evolution.
 Palaeontology and comparative anatomy allowed more detailed reconstructions of the evolutionary history of life.
 After the rise of molecular genetics in the 1950s, the field of molecular evolution developed, based on protein sequences and immunological tests, and later incorporating RNA and DNA studies.
 The gene-centred view of evolution rose to prominence in the 1960s, followed by the neutral theory of molecular evolution, sparking debates over adaptationism, the unit of selection, and the relative importance of genetic drift versus natural selection as causes of evolution.
 In the late 20th-century, DNA sequencing led to molecular phylogenetics and the reorganization of the tree of life into the three-domain system by Carl Woese.
 In addition, the newly recognized factors of symbiogenesis and horizontal gene transfer introduced yet more complexity into evolutionary theory.
 Discoveries in evolutionary biology have made a significant impact not just within the traditional branches of biology, but also in other academic disciplines (for example: anthropology and psychology) and on society at large.

 Antiquity

+Indigenous cultures

+Several cultures across the world seem to have a rudimentary understanding of the theory of evolution, seeing humans as descending from certain mammals.
+These include the Malagasy people, who see humans as descending from indri; the Aboriginal Tasmanians, which see humans as descending from kangaroos; and some Native American cultures, such as the Navajo, whose creation myth details humans changing from animalistic creatures.